SnowSzn/rgss-script-editor/README.md

 * `rgssScriptEditor.external.backUpsFolder`: Sets the relative path within the active RPG Maker project where all backups will be stored.
 * `rgssScriptEditor.external.scriptsFolder`: Sets the relative path within the active RPG Maker project where all scripts will be extracted.
 * `rgssScriptEditor.gameplay.gameExecutablePath`: Sets the relative path within the active RPG Maker project where the game executable is.
-  * This allows MKXP-Z executable to be launched.
+  * You can change this option to allow MKXP-Z executable to be launched.
+* `rgssScriptEditor.gameplay.useWine`: Whether to use Wine to execute the game executable or not. (**Linux Only**)
+  * Since you can also build MKXP-Z for Linux, you should uncheck this box when running MKXP-Z in Linux if you have built a Linux-specific executable.
 * `rgssScriptEditor.gameplay.automaticArgumentsDetection`: Enable/disable automatic arguments detection.
   * If enabled, the extension will automatically choose the appropiate arguments based on the RPG Maker version.
   * **IMPORTANT: This mode must be disabled to use custom arguments.**